StanleyDudek/CobaltEssentialsInterface/README.md

 4. Start the server, and join.
 5. The interface should be enabled by default.
 In the chat, enter the command /CEI to toggle the interface.
 You may set the default interface state in the Cobalt Essentials section of the interface's Config tab.

-## Updating from pre-v0.7 to v0.7 and up:
+## Updating:

 1. Grab the latest release from [releases](https://github.com/StanleyDudek/CobaltEssentialsInterface/releases).
 2. Unpack it somewhere.
 3. Drag the folder `Resources` into the directory where your server is installed, accept the overwrites.
-4. HIGHLY RECCOMMENDED that you delete `environment.json`, `interface.json`, and `nametags.json` from the CobaltDB folder, YMMV if you do not.
+4. (Optional) If coming from pre-0.7 CEI, I HIGHLY RECCOMMENDED that you delete `environment.json`, `interface.json`, and `nametags.json` from the CobaltDB folder.

 ## How it looks: